Troubleshooting With NuoDB Command

 get diagnose-info

-collects admin logs, admin configuration, system binaries, and cores in a single zip file.
+collects admin logs, admin configuration, system binaries, and cores into a single support package (.zip) file.

 get server-logs

-creates a zip file containing the Admin Service log files in the location specified.
+creates a zip file containing the Admin Service log files in the specified location.

 get log-messages